Robh96/Evopt/docs/_build/html/_sources/getting started.rst.txt

 Getting Started
 ===============

-This guide will help you get started with ``evopt``, a user-friendly black-box optimization library.
+This guide will help you get started with ``evopt``, a user-friendly black-box exploration and optimization library.

 Installation
 ------------